top of page

 3. Allowed students to attend class while under the influence of alcohol and illegal substances.

 This allegation concerned not "students" but one student in a single incident, and included nothing about "illegal substances" such as marijuana or other drugs but alcohol only, in spite of the investigator’s purposefully misleading choice of words.
 The student in question had a learning disability that entailed a pronounced slurring of her speech, accounting for that feature at the time of the supposed incident.
 She did not have "bloodshot eyes" or an "unsteady gait."
 No bottle was found, although we conducted a search that included the garbage can where the student later told the investigator she had deposited the container.
 The assistant principal interviewed the student and was satisfied that she was not intoxicated.
-Like many aspects of school leadership, sending the student to class was a judgment call, and I stand by my judgment.
+Like many aspects of school leadership, sending the student to class was a judgment call, and I stand by mine.
 That this student with special needs later “acknowledged” having been intoxicated means only that she was intimidated into changing her story when confronted by an investigator who, as you'll see below, was not above cutting corners and acting dishonestly.
 It is important to understand that I officially filed reports whenever students were found to be in possession of an illegal substance or accused of being intoxicated - including in this instance; let me repeat that: including in this instance - as shown by Occurrence Reports included in the appendix (pages 30-31).

 4. Watched students fight without taking action.